LukeZGD/Legacy-iOS-Kit/README.md

   - See supported OS versions and Linux distros below
   - A Linux live USB can be easily created with tools like [Ventoy](https://www.ventoy.net/en/index.html)
 - **32-bit devices** - The device needs to be put in kDFU/pwnDFU mode as part of the process.
 There are a few options:
-  - Normal method - **jailbreak is required**.
+  - Normal method - **Jailbreak is required**.
 Users must install [OpenSSH](https://cydia.saurik.com/package/openssh/).
-Users in iOS 10 (A6/A6X) must also install Dropbear from my [Cydia repo](https://lukezgd.github.io/repo/)
+Users in iOS 10 (A6/A6X) must also install Dropbear from my Cydia repo: https://lukezgd.github.io/repo/
-  - DFU method - for alternatives, the DFU advanced menu can also be used.
+  - DFU method - For alternatives, the DFU advanced menu can also be used.
 See "Other notes" for more details
-- **A7 devices** - jailbreak is not required.
+- **A7 devices** - Jailbreak is not required.
 The script will assist in helping the user put the device to pwnDFU mode

 <details>
   <summary>For Pangu 32-bit users:</summary>